ZTL Ortigia, Siracusa

 There is a fixed price of €60 from Siracusa to Catania Fontanarossa Airport :

-Make sure that is agreed before you get in the taxi.
+Make sure the amount is agreed before you get in the taxi.

 Buy AST bus tickets from this kiosk in Piazza Pancali.